Capital Gains Tax Calculator 2023 and 2024

 Capital gains tax is only paid on realized profits and not on unrealized profits.
 Profits become realized when the investment is sold.
 When the investment is not sold, the profits are unrealized and are not subject to capital gains tax.
 If the investment is sold at a loss, the investor can realize losses and offset capital gains from other investments.

-Gains And Losses From Capital Asset Chart
+Capital Gains And Losses Chart

 Buy an AssetSell an AssetRealizeCapital LossesRealizeCapital GainsClaim TaxLossPay CapitalGains TaxReceive NetCapital Gains